langchain-ai/langgraph/docs/docs/concepts/deployment.md

 In addition to thread-level persistence (covered above by [checkpointers](#checkpointers)) you may need to deploy some storage to support cross-thread memory.

 LangGraph has built in support for this with [stores](persistence.md#memory-store).
-When deploying your LangGraph application, you therefor need to also deploy a production-grade store alongside it.
+When deploying your LangGraph application, you therefore need to also deploy a production-grade store alongside it.